 Even social media can help you document your good faith marriage.
 After all, social media includes snippets of your life together, particular major life events.
 Demonstrating the couple’s participation in events together and interaction with a community of friends and family is especially helpful in establishing your good faith marriage.
-Examples may include: screen shots of Facebook pages, posts and Twitter messages.
+Examples may include: screen shots of Facebook pages, posts or messages from WhatsApp, Twitter and Instagram.

 All of the evidence above is made more effective if it starts when the couple met and documents up to the present time.
+However, it’s most important to document the period since a green card was issued.
 But don’t limit yourself to the above documents.
 Include any other documents that you consider relevant to establish that your marriage was not entered for the purpose of evading U.S. immigration laws.
 When collecting your own documents, think about the activities and obligations that a typical married couple will experience.
 If you can provide evidence of these life events experienced together, you help to build your case of a good faith marriage.

 Prepare Form I-751 to Remove Conditions on Residence